 Canterbury

 § This page gives an overview of the Canterbury local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Canterbury, in east Kent, is a historic cathedral city, part of a UNESCO World Heritage Site, with medieval streets, the River Stour, and the dominant Canterbury Cathedral.
 The city centre blends Roman walls, historic churches, and modern amenities, while the wider district includes coastal towns such as Whitstable, famed for its oysters and maritime heritage, and Herne Bay with its seafront and pier.
 Rolling countryside, woodland, and villages surround the urban centres, giving Canterbury a diverse landscape of coast, heritage, and farmland.

-The administrative boundary of Canterbury can be viewed on OpenStreetMap: District Boundary of Canterbury.
+The administrative boundary of Canterbury can also be viewed on OpenStreetMap: District Boundary of Canterbury.

 Key Facts about Canterbury